MicrosoftDocs/well-architected/well-architected/scalability/test-tools.md

 Knowing where you are (baseline) and where you want to be (goal) makes it easier to plan how to get there.
 Established baselines and goals will help you to stay on track and measure progress.
 Testing may also uncover a need to perform additional testing on areas that you may not have planned.

-Baselines can vary based on connections or platforms used to accessing the application.
+Baselines can vary based on connections or platforms used for accessing the application.
 It may be important to establish baselines that address the different connections, platforms, and elements such as time of day, or weekday versus weekend.

 There are many types of goals when determining baselines for application performance.
 Some examples are, the time it takes to render a page, or a desired number of transactions if your site conducts e-commerce.
 The following list shows some examples of questions that may help you to determine goals.